LouisJalouzot/MLEM/README.md

+# Overview

+MLEM is a multivariate encoding framework that learns a metric over theoretical features to match neural distances.
+It:
+- Optimizes Spearman correlation between feature-based and neural distances.
+- Constrains the weight matrix W to be SPD (valid metric), improving convergence speed, accuracy and robustness.
+- Quantifies contributions of features (and optionally of their interactions) via permutation feature importance (PFI).

 # Installation

-You can install MLEM via pip directly from GitHub:
+You can install MLEM with `pip` directly from GitHub:

 ```bash
 (uv) pip install git+https://github.com/LouisJalouzot/MLEM